-On successful completion of the programme, students will meet AT LEAST TWO OF the following: they will be able to:
+On successful completion of the programme, students will be able to:

-- 1. Apply their knowledge and professional competence so as to reach valid conclusions when confronted by new problems and situations and report these findings effectively within the conventions of the relevant academic or professional community. - 2.
-Make professional or academic judgments which may involve others and which recognise the limits of their own competence. - 3.
+- 1. Apply their depth of knowledge and professional competence so as to reach valid conclusions when confronted by new problems and situations and report these findings effectively within the conventions of the relevant academic or professional community. - 2.
+Make professional or academic judgements which may involve others and which recognise the limits of their own competence. - 3.
 Reflect theologically in a sophisticated and rigorous manner, exercising sound judgement when engaging systematically and creatively with complex, unpredictable and ambiguous realities in the church and the world today.